 Just like big banks and smaller credit unions, insurers run the gamut from for-profit corporations to mutual companies that are owned by their customers instead of a board of investors.
 Mutual companies are owned by the policyholders; if the company profits over a given fiscal period, it can either add the money to its resource pool or distribute it back to the policyholders in the form of a dividend payment.

 Shareholder-owned companies pay out profits to their investors, and, generally speaking, are under more pressure by investment boards to keep costs down and deliver record profits on a yearly basis.
-A 2008 article by Forbes magazine outlines the pitfalls that privately-held insurers suffered after the ’08 financial crash, as well as the pressures placed on those companies by their shareholders in the interest of profits.

 In their book, “From Good Hands to Boxing Gloves,” authors David Bernardinelli and Michael Freeman detail how many large insurers have refocused their business models in recent years to emphasize profits over customers.
 With many stock-owned insurers, you may experience cheaper premiums in the short term, but risk a potentially nasty claims experience in the future if you sign on with a cheapskate company.